vsavkin/dci-in-ruby.github.com/index.md

 * [The Silverlight Cookbook](http://silverlightcookbook.codeplex.com/).
 A reference application for Silverlight 5 LOB apps.

-The same way I feel about DCI right now I felt after reading the Domain Driven Design book.
-I knew there was a lot of value in the DDD approach, but I was missing a real world example illustrating all the building blocks working together.
+I feel about DCI now the same way I felt after reading the Domain Driven Design book.
+I knew there was a lot of value in the DDD approach, but a real world example, illustrating all the building blocks working together, was missing.
 Discovering DDDSample helped a lot.
 Looking at the source code of a real application is what I needed for an “Aha!” moment.

 ## Goal